yubinbai/leetcode/src/longestSubstringWith2UniqueChars/README.md

 Solution
 ===
-Two pointers slider, maintani a valid solution containing only two chars, by:
+Two pointers slider, maintain a valid solution containing only two chars, by:

 1. inc counter if char is like the two